mayurjadhavibm/berry/README.md

 ---

 Yarn is a modern package manager split into various packages.
 Its novel architecture allows to do things currently impossible with existing solutions:
-- Test integrations on s390x
+- Test integrations on s390x new
 - Yarn supports [plugins](https://yarnpkg.com/features/extensibility); adding a plugin is as simple as adding it into your repository
 - Yarn supports Node by default but isn't limited to it - plugins can add support for other languages
 - Yarn supports [workspaces](https://yarnpkg.com/features/workspaces) natively, and its CLI takes advantage of that